victordfmsc/culinai/replit.md

 ## AI Recipe Generation

 The application uses Google's Gemini API (`gemini-1.5-flash`) to generate 10 unique, detailed, and beginner-friendly recipes per request in the user's selected language.
 Recipes include approximate nutritional values and 2-4 classification tags (e.g., "High Protein"), which are translated for display.
+The generation process accepts optional dietary goals that are strictly enforced in the AI prompt to ensure all recipes meet the specified requirements (e.g., vegan, gluten-free, low-carb).

 ## Data Models